boazbk/tcs/lec_12_NP.md

 Reduction of independent set to max cut taken from [these notes](https://people.engr.ncsu.edu/mfms/Teaching/CSC505/wrap/Lectures/week14.pdf).
 Image of Hamiltonian Path through Dodecahedron by [Christoph Sommer](https://commons.wikimedia.org/wiki/File:Hamiltonian_path.svg).

+We have mentioned that the line between reductions used for algorithm design and showing hardness is sometimes blurry.
+An excellent example for this is the area of _SAT Solvers_ (see [@gomes2008satisfiability]).
+In this field people use algorithms for SAT (that take exponential time in the worst case but often are much faster on many instances in practice) together with reductions of the form $F \leq_p SAT$ to derive algorithms for other functions $F$ of interest.